pretix/pretix-docs/docs/guides/seating.md

 Click the :btn:Save: button.
 As soon as you have assigned a seating plan to an event, it becomes impossible to change that seating plan under that name.
 You can still edit the plan and create a new entry for the updated version.
+If you want to migrate your existing event to a new seating plan, see [Migrating to a new seating plan](#migrating-to-a-new-seating-plan).

 Alternatively, if your seating plan is only assigned to this event, you can delete your selection from the field labeled "Seating plan" and click the :btn:Save: button again.
 This makes it possible to edit the seating plan and assign it to this event afterwards.